 Alex Nelson considers himself a jack of all trades.
 In late 2017, he started school for nursing and during that time also got his CNA license in order to gain hands-on experience taking care of people in need by working in home care.
 Alex found a job at Family Resource through an online ad.
 When he arrived for the interview, he was surprised to find people he knew in the office!
 Branch manager Katrina Bottini’s daughter, Brigette, was one of Alex’s schoolmates, and he’d known their family for years.
 Needless to say, the interview went well and everyone, including Alex, was excited for him to join the team.
 He’s been a godsend to the Palouse branch ever since.
-“Alex has been a constant, dependable caregiver since I first started working with him,” says Sarah Maurer, staffing supervisor for the Palouse office.
+“Alex has been a constant, dependable caregiver since I first started working with him,” says Sarah Maurer, caregiver manager for the Palouse office.
 “His clients have learned that they can fully depend on him to show up, get the job done but also make the time together fun and enjoyable for the client.”

 Alex came to appreciate the flexibility in scheduling that Family Resource offered.
 Instead of continuing to pursue a career in nursing, the independence his schedule offered allowed him to return to construction, an industry he worked in for 10 years right out of high school.
 Alex is currently doing both construction and caregiving.